Since CSS3 came into the world, we’ve encountered web fonts (also known as Web Fonts) on almost every website, whether it’s a WordPress site or not.

 How to Locally Load Google Fonts

-Also, if your server is particularly slow and you can’t rely on its stability, it might be better to forgo this action as well.
+Before we start, note that if your server is particularly slow and you can’t rely on its stability, it might be better to keep using Google’s CDN.

 Regardless, as with any action related to optimizing your site’s speed and load time, you need to test and see if any changes you make contribute to or hinder your site’s performance using the right speed testing tools.

-To our concern – since Google Fonts are open source, you can download them and serve them directly from your server to the end-user’s browser.
-If I’m honest, I’ve encountered sites that wait for Google’s response during loading.
+Since Google Fonts are open source, you can download them and serve them directly from your server to the end-user’s browser.

-No matter the scenario, serving the same fonts directly from your server will improve your site’s load time and prevent problems arising from loading content or assets from sites/servers you don’t own.
+Serving the same fonts directly from your server will improve your site’s load time and prevent problems arising from loading assets from servers you don’t own.

 There are a few simple steps required to load Google Fonts from your website.
 The necessary steps are as follows: